 When building forms and asking data on your site or web application, you’ll often want to do something with your data, right?
-Here’s is where the form action attribute comes into play.
+Here is where the form action attribute comes into play.

 <form action="process.html" method="get"> <label for="username">User</label> <input type="text" id="username" name="username"><br><br> <label for="email">Email</label> <input type="email" id="email" name="email"><br><br> <input type="submit" value="Submit"> </form>

-Now plug in the form example above in an actual HTML file and then create another file named process.html in the same folder, with the following contents.
+Now plug in the form example above in an actual HTML file.
+Then create another file named process.html in the same folder.
+This file should have the following contents:

 <html> <head> <meta charset="UTF-8"> <title>Process</title> </head> <body>This is the destination process page</body> </html>

-Back in HTML4 yes, nowadays with HTML5 you are not required.
+Back in HTML4, the answer would be yes.
+Nowadays with HTML5, you are not required to specify an action attribute.
 If you have a form tag without an action attribute then the data will be sent to its own page.